intuition-dev/INTUITION2/articles/fe2.md

 # Advanced Frontend Development for (real and) experienced developers

-Previously I outlined beginner backend development in article (here:  ) And now here in part 2, I'll tackle how to effectively do Frontend development: targeting experienced developers, 7+ years of professional web development.
+Previously I outlined beginner backend development in article (here:  https://github.com/intuition-dev/httpRPC/tree/master/other/doc  )
+And now here in part 2, I'll tackle how to effectively do Frontend development: targeting experienced developers, 7+ years of professional web development.
 The 7 years being based on book called: 10K hours to mastery.
-For example, you got your bachelor's in 2013 and have been doing 7 years of paid development in something like PHP, MS ASP, Java JSP or similar web development, that would be an example of 7 years of Frontend development.
-Also the degree can be a master degree in graphics design from one of the top schools or similar.
-What I am saying to the reader is if you are a jr Frontend developer this article is not targeting you, but you can likely do beginner backend development as linked at the top - it is much easier to start and master backend - and while doing backend you can get exposed to non-imperative styles of programing, for example using SQL is declarative.
+What I am saying to the reader is if you are a jr Frontend developer this article is not for  you, ( but you can likely do beginner backend development as linked at the top - it is much easier to start and master backend - and while doing backend you can get exposed to non-imperative styles of programing, for example using SQL is declarative.)

 Some of the concepts I introduce may seem strange at first, a bit like eating sushi the first time.
 But then, you end up developing a taste for it.